Why you need a will and how a lawyer can help you

 A “will kit” assumes your circumstances are simple and this is not true for many people – second marriages and children from different relationships are a common example.
 If the technical requirements for completion of the will are not correctly followed, a Court application will be required and this is likely to cost thousands of dollars.
 Any mistakes you make will not become apparent until after you are dead, and the cost of fixing them will be much higher than getting it right in the first place.
 A lawyer’s advice when preparing your will can also reduce the risk of inheritance disputes which are very costly.

 Why not use a public trustee or a trustee company offering "free" wills?

 Public Trustee will prepare a will without charge, but only on the basis that Public Trustee is the executor and controls the procedure of applying for probate and dealing with estate assets.
-Public Trustee charges a percentage of the value of the estate assets in addition to Court fees and any legal costs.
-Typically, this will involve several thousand dollars of commission paid out of your estate.
+Public Trustee charges a commission being percentage of the value of the estate assets for applying for probate and dealing with the estate and this is in addition to Court fees and any legal costs he or she incurs.
+Typically, the commission will involve several thousand dollars paid out of your estate.
 This would not be paid if a lawyer prepared a will that appointed one of your relatives or friends as your executor.

 A trustee company may also charge a commission to act as executor which could cost your estate several thousand dollars compared with a lower cost for having a solicitor assist your relative or friend as executor.

 Every person over the age of 18 years (who is not intellectually disabled) should have a will prepared.
 It is surprising how quickly many young people build up valuable assets after leaving school – a car, superannuation, bank savings, or a home.
 Traffic accidents and fatal illnesses are unpredictable.
 Even a simple will saves much expense and family stress in the event of a sudden death.

 Changes in personal or financial circumstances mean you should seek advice when preparing or reviewing a will.